 - Healthier food selections should be available as part of fundraisers, school stores, birthday parties and celebrations.

-All foods available in La Academia during the school day shall be offered to students with consideration for promoting student health and reducing childhood obesity.
+All foods available in La Academia during the school day shall be offered to scholars with consideration for promoting scholar health and reducing childhood obesity.